Piyush9301/KrishiMitra-AI-SOFTWARE/README.md

 1. **Sign up** on `signup.html` with your name, 10-digit phone number, and a password (8+ characters).
 2. **Log in** on `login.html` — choose your preferred language (English, Hindi, Marathi, Tamil, Telugu, or Bengali); on success you're redirected to `next.html`.
 3. **Build your farmer profile** (`profile.html`): location, farm size, crops grown, bio, past-season yield history, and a profile photo (stored on Cloudinary).
-4. **Connect IoT hardware** (optional): point your sensor device at `POST /api/iot/data` to start streaming temperature, humidity, light, gas, and soil readings into `datatake.html` / `check2.html`.
+4. **Connect IoT hardware** *(optional)*: point your sensor device at `POST /api/iot/data` to start streaming live readings into `datatake.html` / `check2.html`.
-5. **Explore farm tools**: Crop Yield Prediction, Soil Analysis, Yield Optimization, Farm Management, Market Prices, Subsidies, and the Marketplace — note that the crop/soil/yield tools currently display illustrative demo output rather than live model predictions (see [AI Section](#-ai-section)).
+5. **Explore farm tools**: Crop Yield Prediction, Soil Analysis, Yield Optimization, Farm Management, Market Prices, Subsidies, and the Marketplace — note that the crop/soil/yield tools currently display illustrative demo output rather than live model predictions.
-6. **View the Deep Analysis Dashboard** (`check2.html`) for a single screen combining live IoT telemetry, live weather (OpenWeatherMap), and live market prices (data.gov.in).
+6. **View the Deep Analysis Dashboard** (`check2.html`) for a single screen combining live IoT telemetry, live weather, and live market prices.

 ---